Supa Ya Ramen finally has a permanent home.

 An equally brief array of small plates will supplement your ramen slurping, with the roast chicken skin or the cold fennel and hot pepper sausage looking like winners.
 But it’s hard to look away from dessert, a single dish but a truly intriguing one: noodle ice cream with miso caramel.
 I don’t know about you, but I have to know what that tastes like!

-Supa Ya Ramen is initially functioning as a BYOB joint, before introducing a drinks menu that complements their bowls nicely.
+Supa Ya Ramen is initially functioning as a BYOB restaurant, before introducing a drinks menu that complements their bowls nicely.
 So pop down, take a seat at the counter, watch the chefs cook up a feast from the open kitchen, and of course, slurp that soup to your heart’s content.

 Also published on Medium.